Nostradamus was a 16-century French astrologer and physician whose prophecies earned him fame both during and after his lifetime.

-Nostradamus, the French astrologer and physician whose prophecies earned him fame and a loyal following during his lifetime, was born in 1503.
-In the centuries since his death, people have credited him with accurately predicting pivotal events in history, from the French Revolution to the rise of Adolf Hitler to the terrorist attacks of September 11, 2001 and even the 2020 coronavirus pandemic.
+In the centuries since his death in 1566, people have credited Nostradamus with predicting pivotal events in history, from the French Revolution to the rise of Adolf Hitler to the terrorist attacks of September 11, 2001 and even the 2020 coronavirus pandemic.
 His book, The Prophecies, was published in 1555, and has since earned him worldwide fame.
 According to Nostradamus, the world is slated to end in the year 3797.

 Who Was Nostradamus?